 Ubud in Bali, a place I knew relatively little about, aside from what was portrayed in the popular novel ‘Eat, Pray, Love’ by Elizabeth Gilbert.
 I had planned to visit for a few days, on my way elsewhere, but ended up staying for 6 days.

 However, Ubud wasn’t what I had envisaged exactly.
-I had imagined a peaceful, wee village, where yoga enthusiasts and hippies come to chill out among the many rice fields.
+I had imagined a peaceful, little village, where yoga enthusiasts and hippies come to chill out among the many rice fields.
 Don’t get me wrong, Ubud does have that vibe to it, there are numerous raw, organic and nature shops, places you can go for a yoga retreat, massages, rice fields and cool eateries, as well as temples and museums.

 What I was surprised by, was how busy it was.
 I got the bus with Ave my Estonian friend, I met in Sanur.
 No sooner had we got off the bus with our rucksacks and we were hounded by locals sitting on the side of the road.
 Shouting ‘taxi, taxi ….
 You need place to stay?
 Cheap room, come with me.’